cobaltt7/strife.js/README.md

 2. Reduce the amount of boilerplate and duplicated code in Discord bots by streamlining as much as possible and exporting many useful utility functions
-3. Make it simpler and cleaner to register multiple commands and options in large multipurpose bots that require listening to the same events for many different things
+3. Make it simpler and cleaner to register multiple commands and options in large multipurpose bots that require handling the same events for many different things

 Support is available in [the Cobots server](https://discord.gg/WaEbDrXKxK).